Lessac Online Workshops

 *On ZOOM

-This workshop introduces the vocal and body NRG* work created by Arthur Lessac, focusing on how voice and body work together to deepen communication and creativity.
+This workshop introduces the foundational concepts of vocal and body NRG* work created by Arthur Lessac.
+We’ll focus on how the voice and body work together to deepen communication and creativity.
 In this 90-minute session, we’ll explore vocalizations and natural energy states that exist within our lived experience as humans.

-As we engage with this work, participants will awaken a deeper awareness of the symbiotic body-voice relationship and how it can enhance expressive clarity.
+As we explore this work, participants will awaken a deeper awareness of the symbiotic body-voice relationship and how it can enhance expressive clarity and creativity.

 By the end of the workshop, participants will leave with accessible practices to continue developing voice and body awareness, supporting more dynamic and engaging communication.